Arkansas Nursing Home Abuse Injury Lawyer

 - Untreated bedsores, wounds, cuts, bruises, or welts

 When you entrust the safety, health, and happiness of someone you care about to healthcare professionals, you expect them to provide the highest quality care for your loved one.
-If you suspect that your family member is the victim of nursing home abuse, call an Arkansas nursing home abuse lawyer today at (800) 767-4815 or fill out a free contact request form.

-What to Do if You Discover Nursing Home Abuse
+What To Do If You Discover Nursing Home Abuse

 Our Arkansas nursing home abuse lawyers recommend taking the following steps if you discover signs of abuse, mistreatment, or neglect: